Release family

 The 4B, 2B, and 0.6B-v2 releases are the clearest supported starting points for deployable agent systems.

-R1 is the technical center of the modern DeepBrainz stack: agent-first small language models designed for multi-step work, structured outputs, tool use, evaluation loops, long-window analysis, and the broader R-series push toward long-horizon AI systems.
+R1 is the technical center of the modern DeepBrainz stack: compact public releases for multi-step work, structured outputs, tool use, evaluation loops, long-window analysis, and the broader R-series push toward long-horizon AI systems.

 R1-4B